-Name of Description, nature and purposes of the fund Public Health Big Lottery - Reaching Communities LCC Lunch Club Time to Shine - Big Lottery Tackling health inequalities within Bangladeshi community. to develop a scheme aimed at women and girls among black and minority ethnic (BME) groups in the city, to support victims of violence and educate encourage others to build resilience. to provide nutritious and healthy eating regime for the elderly. to reduce isolation through participation and encourage them to reuse, recycle and stop wastage wherever it occurs in their day to day lives.
+Name of Description, nature and purposes of the fund Public Health Tackling health inequalities within Bangladeshi community.
+The National Lottery to develop a scheme aimed at women and girls among black and minority Community Fund - ethnic (BME) groups in the city, to support victims of violence and educate Reaching encourage others to build resilience.
+Communities to any ide autilities and bealthy artise various for the alderly LCC Lunch Club Time to Shine - Big to provide nutritious and healthy eating regime for the elderly. to reduce isolation through participation and encourage them to Lottery reuse, recycle and stop wastage wherever it occurs in their day to day lives.
+Lottery reuse, recycle and stop wastage wherever it occurs in their day to day lives.
 BBC-CIN CSE is to increase awareness and support young people to seek help and disclose about sexual exploitation they face in different situations, within a culturally sensitive environment.
-BBC-CIN DV Henry Smith to support children witnessing violence within family and manage issues after fleeing from domestic violence, in order to build a better family life, settle within the community and take control of their lives.
-Contribution towards Core Salaries for strategic development.
+BBC-CIN DV to support children witnessing violence within family and manage issues after fleeing from domestic violence, in order to build a better family life, settle within the community and take control of their lives.
+Henry Smith Contribution towards Core Salaries for strategic development.